INTO-CPS-Association/plant-controller/pt/controller_1/README.md

-# Green House - I
+# Plant Controller - I

-Please see the [SCHEMATICS](SCHEMATICS.md) to get an overview of the electrical and physical layout of the plants system.
+Please see the [SCHEMATICS](SCHEMATICS.md) to get an overview of the electrical and physical layout of the plant controller system.

 ## Initial Setup

-Enable i2c interface in RPi OS configuration.
+Enable I2C interface in RPi OS configuration.

 ```bash
 sudo raspi-config nonint do_i2c 0